vyakymenko/qlikview-extensions-starter/README.md

 ### Tech

-Qvet uses a number of open source projects to work properly:
+QlikView Extensions Developer Starter Pack ES6 uses a number of open source projects to work properly:

 * [node.js] - evented I/O for the backend
 * [Gulp] - the streaming build system
 * [Browserify] - awesome bundler

 ### Installation
-Clone the repo and write this commands in your command line:
+Clone the repo and write this command in your command line:

 ```sh
 $ npm i